purplebugs/sch-memory-game/README.md

 1. Updated depencies and configuration so the `npm install` and `npm start` commands would work because dependencies were years out of date
 1. Implemented a card memory game using a `game` class and a `card` class in plain JavaScript
+1. Fetched game data from a server API
 1. Implemented a basic scoreboard using plain HTML and JavaScript
 1. Basic unit test using Node.js test runner.
 Run with: `npm test`
 1. Basic CSS